 In a lot of cases you can resolve the issue yourself when you understand more about it.
 We provide many fact sheets that outline various aspects of renting, what can go wrong, who is responsible, what the correct process is, and how to fix problems.

 If your problem is not covered by one of our fact sheets, or you’ve read them and still need more information, you are welcome to contact us for legal advice.
-There are 2 ways you can access our legal advice service: by using our online booking system or by calling our advice line.
-These options are outlined on the Need Advice page.
+If you need to access our legal advice service, go to our Need Advice page.

 Tenancy WA has recently introduced a fee for our legal advice service of $40.
 We will waive (remove) this fee if you are receiving Centrelink benefits or are in financial difficulty or a crisis - please talk to us about your situation.